s-v-akinfiev/linux-software-installation/README.md

 2. Open terminal in cloned repository path
 3. Run `bin/install.sh`

-* If you need to run single instruction you can provide instruction file name without extension as an argument.
+If you need to run single instruction you can provide instruction file name without extension as an argument.
-E.g. to run `instructions/ubuntu-upgrade.sh` instruction execute following command:  `bin/install ubuntu-upgrade`.
+E.g. to run `instructions/ubuntu-upgrade.sh` execute following command:  `bin/install ubuntu-upgrade`.